alusiani/rminuit2/README.md

 Minuit2 is a robust numerical algorithm focused on multidimensional minimization for High Energy Physics (HEP) fitting and maximum likelihood estimation.
+It effectively finds the local minimum of multi-parameter functions, without requiring any derivative of the function.
 Under the assumption that the minimized function is the negative logarithm of a likelihood (MLL) of measurements of a Physics model, Minuit2 computes estimates of the optimized parameters' uncertainties and covariance matrix by numerically computing the